curl/everything-curl/building-source.md

 store them in git.

 So, if you want to build curl from git you need to generate some of those files yourself before you can build.
-On Linux and Unix systems, do this by running `./buildconf` and on Windows you run `buildconf.bat`.
+On Linux and Unix-like systems, do this by running `./buildconf` and on Windows you run `buildconf.bat`.

 ## On Linux and Unix-like systems